Jacob Dietrick: Business career

-Over the course of 35 years, Dietrich’s company grew into a large and well-equipped operation, employing a steady workforce and offering what contemporary accounts described as modern, efficient service.
+Over the course of 35 years, Dietrich’s company became larger and better-equipped, employing a steady workforce and offering what contemporary accounts described as modern, efficient service.

 Personal life

 On November 23, 1866, Dietrich married Emma Miller, daughter of John Miller, at Highland Falls, New York.
 They had seven children: Emma, Margaret, George, Anna (married William Corby), William, Chester (married Harriet Thatcher), and Lillian (married Charles C. Colbran).

 Dietrich was a member of Uzal Dodd Post No. 12 of the Grand Army of the Republic, a Republican in politics, and a member of the First Baptist Church of East Orange.